 Some of you may remember Peter Cottontail from children’s stories and songs.
 In the Southwest, there are scores of cottontails just like this fictional bunny!
 You may see some of these rabbits running across roads or nosing around shrubs and brush, especially in the brushy areas of White Sands near the visitor center.

-The cottontails that live in and around White Sands National Monument are desert cottontails (also called Audubon’s cottontails; Sylvilagus audobonii).
+The cottontails that live in and around White Sands National Park are desert cottontails (also called Audubon’s cottontails; Sylvilagus audobonii).
 They look like typical rabbits, with long ears, grey-brown fur, and large feet.
-Desert cottontails also typically have an orange colored throat patch.
+Desert cottontails also typically have an orange-colored throat patch.
 They are about 14-15 inches long (35.5-38 cm) and weigh around one to two pounds (450-900 grams), making them much smaller than the jackrabbits also found here at White Sands.
 Of course, the desert cottontail’s most distinctive feature – indeed, the feature it’s named for – is its fluffy, white, cotton-like tail.

 Desert cottontails are found not only here at White Sands but also throughout the Southwest and Plains States, and into Mexico.
 They prefer drier habitats (such as grasslands, shrublands, and pinyon-juniper woodlands and riparian areas in deserts) than the other two species of true rabbits, the eastern cottontail (S. floridanus) and Nuttall's cottontail (S. nuttalli).